2022 FIFA World Cup final

-Argentina took the lead through a penalty by Lionel Messi in the 23rd minute before Ángel Di María further increased their lead in the 36th minute with a low shot into the corner of the goal after a sweeping Argentina counterattack.
-France failed to register a shot at the goal for the vast majority of the match until a 97-second brace by Kylian Mbappé tied the game 2–2 in the 81st minute.
-During extra time, Messi then scored again to give Argentina a 3–2 lead.
-However, Mbappé scored a second penalty to tie the game 3–3 with just a few minutes remaining, becoming the second man to score a hat-trick in a World Cup final after Geoff Hurst in 1966.
-Argentina then won the ensuing penalty shoot-out 4–2 to win their third World Cup, and first since 1986.
+Argentina took a 1–0 lead after Lionel Messi scored from a penalty kick in the 23rd minute. Ángel Di María made it 2—0 in the 36th minute with a low shot into the corner of the goal after a sweeping Argentina counterattack.
+France failed to make a shot on goal for the vast majority of the match, until Kylian Mbappé scored two goals within 97 seconds (the first of which was from a penalty kick), making the score 2–2 in the 81st minute.
+During extra time, Messi scored again to give Argentina a 3–2 lead.
+Mbappé scored a second penalty to tie the game 3–3 with just a few minutes remaining, becoming the second male player to score a hat-trick in a World Cup final after Geoff Hurst in 1966.
+Argentina won the ensuing penalty shoot-out 4–2 to win their third World Cup, and their first since 1986.

-It was the second time that Argentina reached the World Cup final after losing their opening match (the other occasion being in 1990), a feat three other teams have achieved (West Germany in 1982, Italy in 1994, and Spain in 2010); it was only the second time in history that a team went on to win the tournament after losing their opening match (following Spain in 2010).
+It was the second time that Argentina reached the World Cup final after losing their opening match, the other occasion being in 1990.
+It was the second time that a team won the tournament after losing their opening match, following Spain in 2010.
 France became the first team in history to score three goals in a World Cup final and lose.
-Messi was named the man of the match and won the Golden Ball as FIFA's best player of the tournament, becoming the first player to win the award twice, having previously won it in 2014.

-The match was ranked by the football media and fans alike as one of the greatest World Cup finals, and one of the greatest football matches in the history of the sport.
+Messi was named the man of the match and won the Golden Ball as FIFA's best player of the tournament.
+He became the first player to win a second World Cup Golden Ball, having previously won it in 2014.
+The 2022 final was ranked by the football media and fans alike as one of the greatest World Cup finals, and one of the greatest matches in the history of the sport.